-Mairead Bush is from the Isle of Skye.
+Mairead Martin is from the Isle of Skye.
 She was chosen for the Playwright's Studio 2007 Mentorship Scheme, which resulted in the completed 60-minute play entitled Sapna.
 This play was then shortlisted for the Tron Open Stage Awards.

 A section of Sapna previewed at the Centre for Contemporary Arts and at the Traverse Theatre for their annual event, Words Words Words.

 Mairead successfully completed Shed Media's MA TV Fiction Writing course and was awarded Script of the Year by Ann McManus and Maureen Chadwick.

 Soon after completing her master's, Mairead was selected by the BBC's Online Drama Writing School E20, Class of 2012, where she sent in scripts.